 Forty Learns the Truth About Joe

-After unraveling the details of Beck's book for his film adaptation and researching Dr. Nicky, Forty realises Joe is a serial killer and contacts Nicky.
-Nicky now follows the ways of Christ and warns Forty not to stay too close to Joe.
+After unraveling the details of Beck's book for his film adaptation and researching Dr. Nicky, Forty realizes Joe is a serial killer and contacts Dr. Nicky, who now follows the ways of Christ and warns Forty not to stay too close to Joe.
 (He doesn't listen, which costs him later.)

 Joe Almost Dies

-After attending Sunrise and Lucy's wedding, Joe and Love stop by the supermarket for Love to calm down her brother after he frantically texts her about Joe.
-There, Joe sees Ellie, Delilah's sister.
+After attending Sunrise and Lucy's wedding, Joe and Love stop by the supermarket for Love to calm down her brother, who frantically texted her about Joe.
+There, Joe sees Ellie.
 Giving her money, he tells her that her sister is gone and that she should get out of Los Angeles to protect herself from the Quinns.
 Ellie takes his cash and leaves, apparently to Florida, according to the postcards she sends him.

 Love plays off her brother's panic as him being high.
 When Joe enters, Forty points a gun at him.
 Going on a real Crime and Punishment kick, Joe's ready to die by Forty's hands for repentance.
 But Detective Fincher, on Ellie's trail, kills Forty.
 The Quinn family use their money to facilitate a coverup and essentially wipe Joe's slate clean.
 We see Love months later, very pregnant with a baby girl and turning over a new leaf with Joe and her mother in a new home.